Current Graduate Students

 Graduate students who wish to conduct their master's thesis or dissertation in the IMPACT lab may use data from one of our completed/ongoing projects, or may develop a new project and collect their own data.
 See below for projects:

-Brynn is a second-year student in the clinical psychology doctoral program.
+Brynn is a fourth-year student in the clinical psychology doctoral program.
 She graduated from Boston College in 2012 with a major in psychology with a concentration in clinical work.
 Following graduation, she worked for three years as a Research Coordinator at the Yale University Schizophrenia Neuropharmacology Research Group with a joint appointment at the V.A.
 Connecticut Healthcare System.
 Brynn is interested in the implementation and evaluation of prevention services for at-risk populations during periods of stress, such as the transition into emerging adulthood.
-She is currently researching the effects of social media use on the mental health of college students.
+Her Master's Thesis examine the effects of social media use on the mental health of college students.

 Current Research Assistants

-I am currently a junior at Loyola majoring in Psychology and minoring in Neuroscience and Spanish.
-This is my first year in the lab, and I joined because I wanted to gain research experience as well as learn more about mental health in college-aged students and the effect of social media on this population.
+I am currently a senior at Loyola majoring in Psychology and Neuroscience and minoring in Spanish and Bioethics.
+This is my fourth semester in the lab, and I joined because I wanted to gain research experience as well as learn more about mental health in college-aged students and the effect of social media on this population.
 I hope to gain practical skills from my experience in the lab that I can apply towards my future endeavors, which include pursuing a PhD in Clinical Psychology.

-I am currently a second year undergraduate majoring in Psychology and minoring in Spanish and Sociology.
-This is my first year in the lab.
-I joined this lab because I want to learn more about mental health research and interventions.
-More specifically, I’m really interested in risk and protective factors, as well as ways to reduce stigma around mental health.
-In the future, I plan to get a PhD in Clinical Psychology, and I hope that this lab will help me learn many useful things about conducting research in an ethical manner and exploring different variables surrounding mental health.
+I am currently a fourth year undergraduate student majoring in Psychology and minoring in Spanish and Sociology.
+This is my fourth semester in the lab.
+I decided to join this research lab because I am interested in learning about mental health research and interventions.
+More specifically, I am curious about risk and protective factors in regards to mental health, as well as ways to reduce the continually existing stigma surrounding mental illness.
+Since joining the lab, I have done a poster presentation at the Midwestern Psychological Association (MPA).
+This academic year, I will be working on a Provost Fellowship through Loyola University Chicago.
+For my fellowship, I will be focusing on the LifeSkills Training for College Program.
+In the future, I plan to continue my education in the field of psychology and I hope that this lab will help me learn many useful things about conducting research in an ethical manner and exploring different variables surrounding mental health.

 IMPACT Lab Alumni